savekirk/miquelbeltran.github.io/with-me.md

 As a mobile developer, I've been creating apps and libraries for seven years and I am still enjoying it, specially since Kotlin came out.
-As well, I've been experimenting with Flutter, a new framework to build high-performant hybrid applications that run both on Android and iOS.
+As well, I've been [experimenting with Flutter](https://github.com/miquelbeltran/flutter_projects), a new framework to build high-performant hybrid applications that run both on Android and iOS.

-In the latest years, I've also been learning Machine Learning and Neural Networks, with special focus on practical approaches for mobile devices.
+In the latest years, I've also been [learning Machine Learning and Neural Networks](https://github.com/miquelbeltran/deep-learning), with special focus on practical approaches for mobile devices.

 And last but not least, **I love teaching**.
 [I am a public speaker](/talks) and also [blog author](https://medium.com/@miqubel).
 I have spoken at conferences worldwide and my articles have helped thousands of developers understand complex concepts.
+I am currently preparing a course on Pluralsight.
 I'd be more than happy to help your team improve with workshops and seminars.

 ## My way of working